 Week by week guide

-Baby's development at 28 weeks pregnant
+What happens at 28 weeks pregnant?

 Baby is nearly ready to breathe outside air, but for now they still ‘breathe in’ your amniotic fluid.
 With five senses fully developed they’ll be able to taste and smell exactly what you do.
 Good news, it’s not too early to introduce your favourite Thai curry.